Joceline Schriemer

-Joceline Schriemer is a Canadian politician.
+Joceline Sylvia Prefontaine (formerly Schriemer; September 15, 1960 – November 29, 2022) was a Canadian politician.
 She was elected to represent the electoral district of Saskatoon Sutherland in the Legislative Assembly of Saskatchewan in the 2007 election.
 She is a member of the Saskatchewan Party.

-Schriemer was born and raised in Montmartre, Saskatchewan.
+Schriemer was born in Regina and raised in Montmartre, Saskatchewan.
 Prior to being elected to office, she worked as an emergency medical technician and a police officer with the Saskatoon Police Service.

 In June 2010, Schriemer announced that she would not seek re-election in the 2011 general election in order to seek a return to policing.
+She died at a hospital in Saskatoon, Saskatchewan on November 29, 2022.